avantgardian/testing-playground/README.md

 # Testing Playground Project

 This project serves as a testing playground for implementing and practicing different testing frameworks.
-It includes a simple web application with a contact form and navigation, along with test suites using WebdriverIO, Cypress, and TestCafe.
+It includes a simple web application with a contact form and navigation, along with test suites using WebdriverIO, Cypress, TestCafe, and Playwright.

 ## Project Structure